FSU Logo

 FSU is an acronym for Florida State University, one of the oldest universities in the United States.
 It was formed in 1851 and is located in Tallahassee, Florida.
 It includes 16 colleges and more than 110 centers, institutes, laboratories, and other institutions offering more than 360 programs to students.
 The university ranks 19th on the list of the nation’s most successful universities.

-During this time, the university’s identity has changed several times, both academically and athletically.
+During this time, the university’s identity has changed academically and athletically.
 In addition, the seal serves as an emblem, so it is used everywhere: in official documents, advertising media, internal orders, etc. The sign is a solid circle, in the center of which there are three burning torches.
-They are completely identical, although the central element looks larger than the side ones.
+They are identical, although the central element looks larger than the sides.
 A wide ribbon with a dark outline is twisted between the handles.
 It is divided into three segments, on which are inscribed the Latin words: “Vires,” “Artes,” and “Mores.”
 This is the motto of the higher education institution.

 Further on the circular strip is the expanded name of FSU – “Florida State University.”
 It is made in the form of an arch with an open bottom.
-Here is also located the year of the founding of the university – “1851”.
+The year of the university’s founding is also located in “1851”.
 On the edge of the sign is a triple border consisting of one wide and two narrow stripes.
 Thanks to this structure, the logo looks like a classic rondel.
-It is painted in several shades of gold – the official color of the university.
+It is painted in several shades of gold – the university’s official color.

 Font and Colors